kartonfarkas/api_docs/source/suite/exports/export_status.rst

 Querying Export Status
 ======================

-Fetches the status data of an export, and uses the ID returned by :doc:`index` as the Export ID.
+Fetches the status data of an export, and uses the ID returned by an export as the Export ID at :doc:`index`.

 Endpoint
 --------